proompteng

 TEMPORAL_TLS_CA_PATHunsetPath to trusted CA bundle.

-TEMPORAL_TLS_CERT_PATH / TEMPORAL_TLS_KEY_PATHunsetmTLS client certificate & key (require both).
+TEMPORAL_TLS_CERT_PATH / TEMPORAL_TLS_KEY_PATHunsetmTLS client certificate and key (require both).

 TEMPORAL_TLS_SERVER_NAMEunsetOverrides TLS server name verification.